Forecasted Treatment Effects: Online Appendix

 In this section, we discuss how to modify our baseline procedure when a group of individuals not exposed to the treatment is available.

-Without a control group, Section \ref{sec:Baseline-model} derived sufficient conditions ensuring that ${\rm FAT}_{h}$ defined in \eqref{DefFAT} is a consistent and asymptotically normal estimator of ${\rm ATT}_{h}$ defined in \eqref{ATT}.
+Without an untreated group, Section \ref{sec:Baseline-model} derived sufficient conditions ensuring that ${\rm FAT}_{h}$ defined in \eqref{DefFAT} is a consistent and asymptotically normal estimator of ${\rm ATT}_{h}$ defined in \eqref{ATT}.
 These conditions are the ability to obtain forecasts of the counterfactuals using pre-treatment data that are on average unbiased (Assumption \ref{Unbiasedness}) and the validity of a central limit theorem (Assumption \ref{ass:Sampling}).
 As discussed in the main text, these conditions exclude the presence of time effects such as macro shocks that affect all individuals between times $\tau$ and $\tau+h$, $h\geq 1$, and that are unforecastable using pre-treatment data.
-The presence of a control group allows us to weaken this assumption.
+The presence of an untreated group allows us to weaken this assumption.